Judiciary of New York: District attorneys

 All counties (including each of the five counties of New York City) elect a district attorney for four-year terms, whose duty it is to prosecute all crimes and offenses cognizable by the courts of the county.

 District attorneys are legally permitted to delegate the prosecution of petty crimes or offenses.
 For example, prosecutors do not normally handle New York City Criminal Court summons court cases, and the NYPD's Legal Bureau has a memorandum of understanding with the district attorneys, at least in Manhattan, allowing the NYPD to selectively prosecute them.

 Public defenders

 The system of public defenders is run by county governments.
 Each county must provide representation by any combination of a public defender, legal aid society, and/or panel of qualified lawyers (pursuant to County Law article 18-B).
 For a comparison of relative activity in 2009 in New York City, legal aid societies handled 290,251 cases, of which 568 went to trial, whereas 18-B lawyers represented 42,212 defendants of which 623 went to trial.

 The state Mental Hygiene Legal Service (MHLS) provides legal representation, advice, and assistance to mentally disabled persons under the care or jurisdiction of state-operated or licensed facilities concerning their admission, retention, care, or treatment.

+Local government attorneys

+New York local government attorneys represent municipal corporations and other local public entities in civil matters, including counties, cities, towns, villages, special districts, and local public authorities.
+Their authority, appointment, and duties are defined primarily by the specific statutes governing each class of local government entity, supplemented by local charters and home-rule laws.

+All counties outside New York City have a county attorney appointed by the county's governing board for a term concurrent with that board's members.
+Unlike elected district attorneys, who handle criminal prosecutions, county attorneys are generally appointed officials focused on civil matters.
+However, they may handle certain quasi-criminal or family court matters on behalf of the government.
+Notably, in juvenile delinquency cases (New York Family Court proceedings for youth offenders), the county attorney’s office often serves as the presentment agency (prosecutor) outside New York City.
+(In New York City, the Corporation Counsel fulfills that role.)
+Similarly, county attorneys may prosecute or enforce local laws and infractions that are not handled by the district attorney’s office, such as violations of county ordinances or codes.

+The five counties comprising New York City do not have separate county attorneys.
+Instead, the city's centralized Law Department, led by the New York City Corporation Counsel, provides legal counsel for the city (and by extension, for the five boroughs) in all civil matters.
+The Law Department's attorneys represent the City, the Mayor, and all municipal agencies in defensive and affirmative litigation, draft and review legislation and contracts, and handle family court prosecutions (such as juvenile delinquency) and minor criminal prosecutions under city ordinances.